 After a flood, there’s likely to be a big clean-up needed.
 Take care to protect your health while doing this, and follow the advice at these links:

 - Ministry of Health’s Floods and health

 - Ministry of Health’s Protecting your health in an emergency

-- State Insurance’s Your guide to flood damage (check with your insurer early!)
+- State Insurance’s What to do after a storm or flood (check with your insurer early!)